MurphyPone/murphypone.github.io/src/content/occam-and-his-razor.md

 In real world applications, induction is limited  the fact that we want to derive general principles given only immediate specifics.
 We can _never_ know that our inductive hypotheses is true, let alone absolute truth, but we can gain or lose confidence in it with each opportunity to be wrong and _hopefully_ know that our hypothesis is not wrong.

-Fundementally, that's all science is: not being wrong lots of times.
+Fundamentally, that's all science is: not being wrong lots of times.

-Amongst other things, Kelly adds in his supplemental [conference slides](http://www.fitelson.org/few/few_05/kelly_2.pdf) that the if you know that "future" is simple, you can drop the heurisitc and skip straight to a solid principle.
+Amongst other things, Kelly adds in his supplemental [conference slides](http://www.fitelson.org/few/few_05/kelly_2.pdf) that the if you know that "future" is simple, you can drop the heuristic and skip straight to a solid principle.
 However, the future is typically complex, hence the need for a formal means of reaching the simplest hypothesis to describe truth.

 ## Notation